-- (a) Regional teams by Division. - (b) Regional teams by Division for Lady Category. - (c) Regional teams by Division for Super Junior Category. - (d) Regional teams by Division for Junior Category. - (e) Regional teams by Division for Senior Category. - (f) Regional teams by Division for Super Senior Category. - (g) Regional teams by Family.

-Family Teams consist of two members, one being a Junior and the other either a parent or grandparent of the Junior.
-Notwithstanding Rules 6.4.2 and 6.4.2.1, the two team members may compete in different Divisions and a female individually registered as "Lady" may participate as the Junior provided that she satisfies the Junior age limit.
+- (a) Regional teams by Division. - (b) Regional teams by Division for Lady Category. - (c) Regional teams by Division for Super Junior Category. - (d) Regional teams by Division for Junior Category. - (e) Regional teams by Division for Senior Category. - (f) Regional teams by Division for Super Senior Category. - (g) Regional teams by Division for Grand Senior Category - (h) Regional teams by Family: Family Teams consist of two members, one being a Junior and the other either a parent or grandparent of the Junior.
+Notwithstanding Rule 6.4.2.1, the two team members may compete in different Divisions and a female individually registered as "Lady" may participate as the Junior provided that she satisfies the Junior age limit.
 Family Team results will be calculated by adding the match percentiles attained by the two members.

-APPENDIX A3: Shoot-Off Elimination Table
+APPENDIX A3: SHOOT-OFF ELIMINATION TABLE